top of page

 BIO

-Sandra Manzi is a contemporary painter from Toronto, currently residing in Hamilton.
-Working primarily in oil, her work blends traditional and contemporary aesthetics - merging classic techniques with new ideas.
-She produces photo-realistic work sourced from imagery from her own surroundings with that from art history, popular culture and cinema, creating a signature artistic style that recontextualizes scenes from the past to tell new stories about the present.
+Sandra Manzi is a representational painter from Toronto, currently residing in Hamilton.
 She is a graduate from the Ontario College of Art and Design (OCADU) where she received her diploma in Fine Arts/Experimental Arts, and also received a B.A. in Fine Arts from the University of Guelph.
 Sandra has exhibited in galleries in and around Toronto and Hamilton.
 She is a recipient of grants from the Canada Council for the Arts, the Ontario Arts Council and the Toronto Arts Council, and she is a two time finalist for the Boynes Emerging Artist Award.
 Her paintings can be found in private collections throughout Canada, Europe and the United States.
+She makes paintings which explore the relationships between figuration and abstraction by blending traditional and contemporary aesthetics - merging classic techniques with new ideas.
+Her process involves playing with the aesthetics of digital manipulation and translating it into the tactile, permanent medium of oil paint.
+The final work is a result of using references from images from her own observations, blended with images from art history, creating a signature artistic style that recontextualizes scenes from the past in order to make us question the present.

 ARTIST STATEMENT

-I make figurative paintings which represent urban life.
-I walk around the city looking for the spontaneous energy of street life to photograph as source material - from the hustle and bustle of the rush hour commute, to street festivals, fairs, outdoor patios, and street vendors.
-The natural rhythm of the people walking through the city translates to a lot of movement across each canvas, interrupted by chance encounters that I choose to focus on - targeting the unexpected moments, rather then censoring them.
+Most of my source material comes from the photographs I take from my walks around the city looking for the spontaneous energy of street life to photograph - from the hustle and bustle of the rush hour commute, to street festivals, fairs, outdoor patios, to simply watching people interact with each other within their environment.
+Each painting is the product of the natural rhythm of the people walking through the city, interrupted by chance encounters that I choose to focus on - targeting the unexpected moments, rather then censoring them.
 This way strangers have integrated their way into the composition, exemplifying the true character of city life in their actions.
+The viewer is invited into an environment of contemplation of existential and social themes brought about through the layering of imagery - where the individual and the crowd, the idea of blending within our urban environment, and the notion of time is highlighted.
 I'm particularly interested in candid unconventional moments of beauty in city dwellers that are not really worthy of a painting, but which suggest in this candid imagery a narrative that is invigorated with honesty.
-The locations and things that inspire me are everything from fairs and street festivals, to subway stations, and street and store signage.
-Anywhere where I can experience people connecting - whether with strangers or people in their life, while moving through the city.
+The locations and things that inspire me are everything from fairs and street festivals, to subway stations, and street and store signage - anywhere where I can experience people connecting with their urban surroundings, whether with strangers or with people in their life, while moving through the city.
+I'm also inspired by recuperating found imagery from various sources where I'll sometimes blend them with my own photos, transforming them into a brand new entity, and hence inviting the viewer to explore the image in it's new context.

-In a current series I blend these paintings with different time periods, gestural moments, and scenes from Old Master paintings - looking for small similarities and differences which speak of larger questions.
+Currently, I've been working on a series of paintings where I blend these scenes from ones of different time periods, and from Old Master paintings - looking for small similarities and differences which speak of larger questions.
+By reworking old stories and myths, I wish to illustrate how they are still present today and so entrenched in our contemporary collective psyche.
 In these works I'm creating paintings inspired by the Old Masters, with imagery and composition that is in direct contrast to the traditional tropes seen in Old Master paintings.
 The candid everyday moment which would have not been considered worthy of being used for a painting during Renaissance.
 I Use photo editing software to overlay these historical paintings with contemporary images until I find a powerful composition that bridges our concerns of being human today with ones we had in our past.
 Blending an Old Master painting with a current moment which I've experienced in my immediate surroundings to spark dialogue between past and present, tradition and technology, fact and fiction.
 I believe the intentional clash of formats can evoke questions about the evolution of art and the impact of technology, while exploring questions regarding our relationship to our past.
 I employ a process where I layer images, similar to the way a film editor uses a technique called the cross dissolve.
 Conceptually, transitioning from one scene to another and blending two scenes together convey a passage of time, character movement, and storylines.
 It's often used to signal to the audience that they are entering a new scene and that time has passed, blending together two moments so they feel conceptually linked, in spite of the audience jumping through time and space.
 I utilize this technique in my paintings in order to generate ideas about the human condition, and to stir our subconscious.
 I see myself as a film director, composing narratives from unrelated source images in order to develop a mysterious dramatic scene.
 In a way I'm searching for “actors” either in photos I've taken, found photographs, film stills, or in old master paintings.
 Inspired by their body language, I invent stories with open narratives.
 They are layered paintings which play with space and temporal moments, fact and fiction; creating semi-transparent imagery which creates multiple narratives.
 I work in series to explore ideas that have to do with memory, nostalgia, the subconscious, as well as ideas of time and place.
 My inspiration comes from many sources - from my personal photographs of daily life, to art history, film, and literature.

 In recent paintings I reference the different genres from the canon of art history - layering and combining images from art history with scenes of moments in daily life as I experience it in the present.
 I do this because I believe that although centuries may pass, human nature is routinely recycled.
 As an art history buff, I learned many things by seeing the parallel between art with culture and human nature.
 Through a blend of different periods and styles, I wish to get the viewer to reflect on the present in relation to our past.
 This series started as I was asking myself the questions of how do I make work that has value in this time in our lives right now, what is the work that I can make that has some meaning and can make some contribution to the very long conversation of art history as it relates to the human experience?
 My intention is to make us think about how people and our day to day lives may be similar or different from the way it was many years ago, and how artists have chosen to depict these events through the centuries.
 I'm also interested in how technology has mediated these experiences.
 If it is different, in what way?
 If it is the same, how and why might it be similar?
 I like to think that time has changed many things, but our emotions and what it means to be human has not changed.
 I capitalize on the intersection between traditional subjects such as portraiture, florals, and other genre's within the canon of art history, with the more mundane and non traditional imagery from our daily lives.
 Hints of certain art historical periods and movements such as 17th century Baroque art, Impressionism, and Surrealism get blended with digital applications to create a natural continuum of these movements that are constantly shifting as our realities change with technology.